 Selling as-is?
 The buyers may still ask for concessions

 Selling a home as-is should be fairly straightforward.
 The seller doesn't want to make any repairs or changes and the buyer understands this when they make their offer.
-However, the reality can be very different for sellers.
+However, the reality can be very different.

 Rob is newly retired and selling his long-time Ravenswood Manor home as-is.
 He quickly got an offer for the asking price.
 But after getting the home inspected, the buyer has a sent a list of repair requests.